domysh/CTFsub/README.md

 # A flag submitter and attacker for CTFs A/D

-## Archived having no support in the development!
+## Archived having no support for the development!
 If you are interested in the project contact me [me@domysh.com](mailto://me@domysh.com)

 ---